wp-plugins/ninjafirewall/readme.txt

 7. NinjaFirewall Contextual Help.

 == Changelog ==

+= 1.3.7 =
+* Added a new feature: "Live Log".
+It lets you watch your website traffic in real time.
+* Fixed a bug in the "Event Notifications" email alert: after an update, the name of the (re)activated plugin was missing.
+* It is now possible to create the ".htninja" optional configuration file in either the document root or its parent directory (see http://ninjafirewall.com/wordpress/htninja/).
+* NinjaFirewall will not block access to the TinyMCE WYSIWYG editor even if the option to block direct access to any PHP file located in the `/wp-includes/` folder is enabled (see "Firewall Policies" page).

+= 1.3.6 =
+* Added protection against the FancyBox for WordPress 0-day vulnerability.

+= 1.3.5 =
+* Updated security rules.
+* Added an option to select HHVM (HipHop Virtual Machine) during the installation process.
+See our blog about installing NinjaFirewall on HHVM (http://nin.link/hhvm).
+* The plugin and theme editors will no longer be disabled by default.
+* The maximum length of the username and password from the "Login Protection" option was increased to 32 characters.
+* Added an option to exclude a folder from being monitored by File Guard (see "File Guard > Exclude the following folder" option).
+* The installer will send an email to the administrator with some info and links that could be helpful if there was a problem or crash during NinajFirewall installation/activation.
+* The installer will comment out any `auto_prepend_file` directive that may be found in the PHP INI file prior to insert its own one.
+* The database monitoring option will save its data to a file whose name will be based on the `blog_id` and `site_id` variables to prevent potential false detection alerts.
+* [WP+ edition] The priority of the antispam `add filter` and `add_action` hooks was lowered in order to execute them earlier.
+* [WP+ edition] Updated IPv4/IPv6 GeoIP databases.

 = 1.3.4 =
 * Added a new option to monitor the database and send an alert if an administrator account is created, modified or deleted (see "Event Notifications > Database").